fnagel/beautyofcode/Documentation/DeveloperCorner/Index.rst

    .. code-block:: bash

-      bower install
+      node_modules/.bin/bower install

-4. Remove unneeded files:
+4. Remove unneeded files in `Resources/Public/Javascript/vendor`:
       - `qunit` folder
       - `xregexp` folder
+      - `prism/gulpfile.js` folder
-      - all `*.min.js` files in `Resources/Public/Javascript/vendor/prism/components/`
+      - all `*.min.js` files in `prism/components/`
-      - all untracked files in `Resources/Public/Javascript/vendor/prism/`
+      - all untracked files in `prism/`

 Howto add BOM to all reStructuredText files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While editing the files in Eclipse, the BOM possibly gets removed, this script will help you to re-add the UTF8 BOM again.

 Simply put that into the extension root directory, add executable rights (`chmod u+x ...`).
 If you are still experiencing issues, just comment out the last line and execute the script multiple times until no output is displayed.
 Then uncomment the last line.

    .. code-block:: bash